RedChillies

 Method:

-• Take a heavy bottom pan and boil milk along with 2 cups of water and let it come to a boil.
+• Take a heavy bottom pan and boil milk along with 2 cups of water .

 • Add the roasted Rava/Semolina in small batches and stir in between.
 (Do not put all the rava at once in the boiling liquid otherwise lumps will be formed).